Janet McCloud: Fishing rights activism

-On January 6, 1962, dozens of Washington State game wardens stormed a group of Indians fishing the Nisqually River, arresting five men, including some of McCloud's relatives, for illegal fishing.
+On January 6, 1962, dozens of Washington State game wardens stormed a group of Native Americans fishing the Nisqually River.
+This resulted in the detainment of five men for illegal fishing.
+This is important to note as those who were arrested included some of McCloud's relatives.
+Despite tribal treaties, such as the Treaty of Medicine Creek of 1854, with the federal government that guaranteed fishing and hunting rights to Indians in their traditional tribal lands and waters, state agents periodically squared off with Native Americans.

 "When the raid ended after more than eight hours of sorties in wet brush and on the muddy, swollen stream, five Indians had been arrested and charged with `operating set nets capable of taking game fish.'"

-Despite tribal treaties, such as the Treaty of Medicine Creek of 1854, with the federal government that guaranteed fishing and hunting rights to Indians in their traditional tribal lands and waters, state agents periodically squared off with Native Americans.

-But as salmon and steelhead numbers began dwindling in the 1960s, the state began exerting more authority over tribal fisheries, attempting to conserve the catch for the commercial- and sport-fishing industries.
+As salmon and steelhead numbers began dwindling in the 1960s, the state began exerting more authority over tribal fisheries, attempting to conserve the catch for the commercial and sport fishing industries.
 Injunctions were issued allowing the state to regulate tribal fisheries, and the Washington State Supreme Court upheld them.

-Indians began mobilizing.
-The McClouds founded the activist group Survival of American Indians Association.
-And, in defiance of court orders, members began staging demonstrations dubbed "fish-ins", the beginning of what would come to be known as the Fish Wars.
+Native Americans began mobilizing.
+The McCloud's founded the activist group Survival of American Indians Association.
+In defiance of court orders, members began staging demonstrations dubbed "fish-ins", the beginning of what would come to be known as the Fish Wars.

-Joining her husband; his stepbrother, Nisqually tribal member Billy Frank, Jr.; Puyallup Indians Bob Satiacum and Ramona Bennett, and others, Janet McCloud helped organize the protests at the Nisqually River and Puyallup River, into which tribe members cast traditional nets deemed illegal by the state.
+Joining her husband, Janet McCloud helped organize the protests at the Nisqually River and Puyallup River.
+Here tribe members would cast traditional nets deemed illegal by the state.
 Invariably, the "fish-ins" would lead to raids and arrests at the hands of game agents.
-But the events drew worldwide attention.
+However, the events drew worldwide attention.
 Indian elders and activists converged on Washington State.
 Actor Marlon Brando and rights activist Dick Gregory went to Western Washington, joined fish-ins and lent their celebrity to the cause.
-And the Black Panthers stood side-by-side with Indians in protests at the state Capitol in Olympia.
+The Black Panthers stood side-by-side with Native Americans in protests at the state Capitol in Olympia.